jonnor/ESC-CNN-microcontroller/report/report.md

 \label{fig:convolution-2d}
 \end{figure}

-This convolution process allows to express many useful transformations on 2D data, by simply selecting different weights in the kernel.
+This convolution process allows expressing many useful transformations on 2D data, by simply selecting different weights in the kernel.
 Simple examples are edge detection (horizontal/vertical/diagonal) or smoothening filters (mean/Gaussian).
 And since the kernels weights in a convolutional layer are trained,